up2date. Das Onlinemagazin der Universtiät Bremen

 This is what a typical day at university looks like for political science student Malaika in her fourth semester

-Teaching & Studies / Starting Your Degree
+Teaching & Learning / Starting Your Degree

 Malaika is 24 years old and pursuing a bachelor’s degree in Political Science at the University of Bremen.
 After graduating from high school, she worked at Schauspielhaus in Hamburg and traveled to Italy and New York before starting her degree at the University of Bremen in the 2022/23 winter semester. up2date. accompanied her on a typical Wednesday in the 2024 summer semester.